How to Hang Lights for Christmas

 More Christmas Lights Hanging Tips

-How to string Christmas tree lights?
+How do you string Christmas tree lights?

-- Most of the time, a single light strand won't be long enough for your needs.
+Most of the time, a single light strand won't be long enough for your needs.
 Holiday lights are designed to be connected, so you can make them as long as you need.
 Simply attach the male end of one the light strands to the female end.

-Learning the best way to hang outdoor Christmas lights is just the beginning.
-Create amazing scenes by decorating with Christmas lights inside and outside your home.
+Learning how to hang Christmas lights outdoors is just the beginning.
+Create amazing scenes by

 Shop our selection of Christmas light accessories and more today.
 The Home Depot delivers online orders when and where you need them.